 Essentially a measurement process of the learning that has either taken place or can take place.
 Usually measured against stated learning outcomes:

 A persisting feeling or emotion of a person that influences choice of action and response to stimulus.
 Defined as a disposition or tendency to respond positively or negatively towards a certain thing (idea, object, person, situation).
-They encompass, or are closely related to, our opinions and beliefs and are based upon our experiences.
-Training that produces tangible results starts by changing behavior...which ultimately changes attitudes.
-Training often uses the term attitude to identify the psychological term "affective domain."
+Attitudes encompass, or are closely related to, opinions and beliefs and are based upon our experiences.
+Training that produces tangible results starts by changing behavior that ultimately changes attitudes.
+The term attitude is also known as the affective domain.

 Software application used to produce media-based learning content.
-Some of the more popular ones are PowerPoint, Captivate, Robodemo, DreamWeaver, Flash, Articulate, and Toolbook.
+Some of the more popular ones include PowerPoint, Captivate, DreamWeaver, and Articulate.